-As Christmas draws near, packing of balikbayan boxes begin in its frenetic pace, hoping to deploy the box just in time to be received before Christmas Day.
+As Christmas draws near, the packing begins at its frenetic pace, hoping to deploy the box just in time to be received before Christmas Day.
 During the time of the pandemic, OFWs who choose to stay put make balikbayan box a worthy option.

-Speaking of what items to include in a balikbayan box, although each OFW and his/her family’s needs vary, there are common items found inside this brown colored box.
+Speaking of what items to include in a box, although each OFW and his/her family’s needs vary, there are common items found inside this brown-colored box.

-In the Philippines, chocolates — Hershey’s Kisses, Mars, M&Ms, Toblerone — are generally considered as expensive items and are beyond the outstretched budget of many families.
+In the Philippines, chocolates — Hershey’s Kisses, Mars, M&Ms, Toblerone — are generally considered expensive items and are beyond the outstretched budget of many families.
 However, abroad they are relatively a cheap commodity, sometimes found in the “sale” shelves of supermarkets or specialty stores.
 Also, the Filipino’s sweet tooth favors chocolates, and these popular chocolate brands are sought after.
-Therefore it makes a lot of sense to include them inside a balikbayan box package.
+Therefore it makes a lot of sense to include them inside this cargo box package.

 Cosmetics and body products

-Another item that’s considered out of reach by common Filipino family are certain personal care products.
-Yes, we brush our teeth and shampoo our hair everyday, but many of us do not apply (at least generously to extend lifespan of a small container of) body lotion, or cosmetics from L’Oreal or Estee Lauder often find advertised in glossy pages of fashion magazines.
-Therefore, baby lotions, moisturizers, hand creams, soaps and shampoo in extra large containers are also usually found inside balikbayan boxes.
+Another item that’s considered out of reach by common Filipino families is certain personal care products.
+Yes, we brush our teeth and shampoo our hair every day, but many of us do not apply (at least generously to extend the lifespan of a small container of) body lotion or cosmetics from L’Oreal or Estee Lauder often find advertised in glossy pages of fashion magazines.
+Therefore, baby lotions, moisturizers, hand creams, soaps, and shampoo in extra-large containers are also usually found inside these ubiquitous brown-colored boxes.

 Shoes and apparel

 For other OFWs, they don’t even have to buy as employers graciously give them slightly or unused shoes as gifts to family members.
-Besides shoes and sandals, shirts, jeans, shorts and pairs of socks and underwear are also in the list.
+Besides shoes and sandals, shirts, jeans, shorts, and pairs of socks and underwear are also on the list.
 Maybe for the sake of vanity, winter jackets or boots not suited for Philippine climate also found their way inside the boxes.

-OFWs want their families do a bit of change in the way they perceive about canned goods, albeit temporarily.
-From sardines and mackarel, the family is feasting on imported corned beef, luncheon meat or certain kind of sardines packed in tin with matching “keys” to pry it open.
+OFWs want their families to do a bit of change in the way they perceive canned goods, albeit temporarily.
+From sardines and mackerel, the family is feasting on imported corned beef, luncheon meat, or certain kind of sardines packed in a tin with matching “keys” to pry it open.

-Then there are chips, biscuits, peanut butter, jams, condiments and candies that’s no longer foreign to family members; they can easily buy them in convenience stores or supermarkets back home.
+Then there are chips, biscuits, peanut butter, jams, condiments, and candies that are no longer foreign to family members; they can easily buy them in convenience stores or supermarkets back home.
 But the fact that you have better and cheaper access to them means you don’t mind spending for their weight to be shipped, instead of just sending money to family to buy the very same items in a neighborhood store.
 It’s the personal touch that matters.

 Many Filipino children have limited access to modern toys.
 They are either too expensive to buy or no available stock is sold nearby.
-OFWs may have the same feeling when they were kids, so providing a better experience for their children is something they yearn.
-Stuffed toys (no matter how bulky they are), remote control cars, jigsaw puzzles and other educational toys have therefore found their place in that beloved balikbayan box.
+OFWs may have the same feeling when they were kids, so providing a better experience for their children is something they yearn for.
+Stuffed toys (no matter how bulky they are), remote control cars, jigsaw puzzles, and other educational toys have therefore found their place in that beloved cargo freight.

-In the context of commonly found items in a balikbayan box, these items remain relevant and can be found in boxes once in a while.
-Old set of compact discs, movie DVDs, souvenir items such as picture frame from Disneyland, flower vases, shoe racks, kitchen utensils and other things we often hate to throw away.
+In the context of commonly found items in a box destined for the Philippines, these items remain relevant and can be found in boxes once in a while.
+The old set of compact discs, movie DVDs, souvenir items such as picture frames from Disneyland, flower vases, shoe racks, kitchen utensils, and other things we often hate to throw away.
 They must have some value back home.
 And when we’re back to the Philippines for good, these memorabilia reminds us of our adventures and hardships overseas.

 Balikbayan boxes are measured by volume and not by weight.
 So whatever we can chuck into the box that is of value and not disallowed by the Bureau of Customs, that should be good enough.
 After all, allowing a sliver of space could damage the box in transit.

-Sending them via accredited freight forwarders help create that peace of mind and reassurance that one day, we’ll see ourselves getting tagged on thank you photos of the very items we packed abroad a few months back and posted in social media.
+Sending them via accredited freight forwarders helps create that peace of mind and reassurance that one day, we’ll see ourselves getting tagged on thank you photos of the very items we packed abroad a few months back and posted on social media.